mmoerz/cert-manager-webhook-he/README.md

 On success the action calls docker-helm.yml that lints, builds and pushs the helm chart.

+Code reuse is currently not optimal, test and lint checks would need their own action files in order to optimize and reduce duplicate code between actions.

 for information setting up your fork see [doc/README-github.md](doc/README-github.md)